Tag Archives: #jewishimmigrants

 Route to Jewish life in States not always the same story

 My family, like those of most of my Jewish friends, can trace their roots from Eastern Europe and Russia.
-The story of our lives have been captured again and again in movies and literature: Our grandparents, facing religious persecution and the fear of pogroms in Russia and Eastern Europe, fled to Der Goldene Medina, the Golden Country—America.
-Most landed at Ellis Island and started their lives and the lives of their children in New York City’s lower East Side.
+The stories of our lives have been captured again and again in movies and literature: Our grandparents, facing religious persecution and the fear of pogroms in Russia and Eastern Europe, fled to the Goldene Medina, the Golden Country—America.
+Most landed at Ellis Island and started their lives and the lives of their children in New York City’s Lower East Side.
 But other friends have shared stories that represent a more circuitous route.
-One such person is Hilda Gallant, whose own history starts not on Hester Street but in Havana.
+One such person is Gilda “Hilda” Kilman Gallant, whose own history starts not on Hester Street but in Havana.

 Despite political tensions and the 1952 coup that resulted in the subsequent dictatorship under Fulgencio Batista, the Kimans lived a happy, comfortable life.
 Simon and his brother owned and managed a successful small variety store, while Golda was a full-time homemaker.
 Although they continued to speak Yiddish within their home, they also learned Spanish, the language of their adopted country.
 Hilda and Rose attended a Jewish parochial school, where they were taught secular subjects, including Spanish, in the morning.
 After a break for lunch, the traditional main meal, they returned in the afternoon for Hebrew lessons and Judaic studies.

 In 1959, Cuba’s political world was upended.
 Open corruption and oppression under Batista’s rule led to his ousting by the 26th of July Movement, and Fidel Castro soon assumed leadership.
-Under his communist rule, all businesses were nationalized.
-Private ownership was forbidden, and Simon and his brother lost their store and their livelihood.
-As conditions in all areas, including education, deteriorated, the family made a decision to leave Cuba.
-Unable to get visas to emigrate to America, Simon and Golda applied and were accepted into Israel.
-A few months later, Hilda’s maternal aunt, uncle and grandmother also emigrated to Israel and lived across the hall from the Kiman’s.
+Under his communist rule, Castro nationalized all businesses.
+The communist government prohibited private ownership, resulting in Simon and his brother losing their store and livelihood.
+As conditions in all areas, including education, deteriorated, the family decided to leave Cuba.
+Failing to secure American visas, Simon and Golda applied to and gained acceptance into Israel.
+A few months later, Hilda’s maternal aunt, uncle, and grandmother also emigrated to Israel and lived across the hall from the Kiman’s.
 Simon’s family eventually immigrated to the States and settled in Philadelphia.

 When Hilda was approaching her 16th birthday, Simon and Golda yearned to be with their family in the States.
 They sent her to Philadelphia to live with her father’s sister and husband and her paternal grandmother.
 She shared a room with her cousin Henry in a tiny home.
 Although she received much love, she missed her parents and sisters very much.